The SOA program has no course or GPA requirements for admission (beyond those for admission to the university)

-At the same time, we recommend that entering students have the following:
+At the same time, we recommend that transfer students have the following:

 - one or more lower division courses in sociology,